arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 ## What's on the Horizon

 But this is only the beginning of a great scripting story!
-Here are some features that are on the horizon, but please don't heasitate to [make a suggestion](https://github.com/arcus-azure/arcus.scripting/issues/new?template=Feature_request.md) and we're happy to help where we can!
+Here are some features that are on the horizon:

 * [Azure API Management](https://github.com/arcus-azure/arcus.scripting/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%3Aapi-management)
   * [Provide script for restoring an Azure API Management service](https://github.com/arcus-azure/arcus.scripting/issues/76)